scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 converted into Checks.
 The second argument is the type of Reporter to be used.
-The exit hook can be registered multiple times with different package specification lists or Reporters.
+The exit hook can be registered multiple times with different package specification lists or Reporters if desired.

-The intended workflow is that staff member creates a list of package specifications they want to check for, selects or implements an appropriate Reporter, and passes these two objects to ``register_exit_hook`` within ``sitecustomize.py``.
+The intended workflow is that a staff member creates a list of package specifications they want to check for, selects or implements an appropriate Reporter, and passes these two objects to ``register_exit_hook`` within ``sitecustomize.py``.
-Installing ``sitecustomize`` to system images generally involves packaging the software as RPM to be installed into node system images and deployed by system administrators.
+Installing ``sitecustomize`` to system images generally involves packaging the software as an RPM to be installed into node system images and deployed by system administrators.
 When a user invokes Python, the exit hook will be registered using the ``atexit`` standard library module, the application proceeds as normal, and then at normal shutdown ``sys.modules`` is inspected and detected packages of